 Time is allowed for bone to heal and grow around the dental implant.
 The bone bonds with the titanium, creating a strong foundation for artificial teeth.
 A support post (abutment) is then placed on the implant and a new replacement tooth (crown) is placed on top of the abutment.
 In many cases a temporary replacement tooth can be attached to the implant immediately after it is placed.
 If all of your teeth are missing, a variety of treatment options are available to support the replacement teeth.

-Using the most recent advances in dental implant technology, Drs.
-Stefanuto and Fisher are able to place single stage implants.
+Using the most recent advances in dental implant technology, Dr. Stefanuto is able to place single stage implants.
 These implants do not require a second procedure to uncover them, but do require a minimum of six weeks of healing time before artificial teeth are placed.
 There are even situations where the implant can be placed at the same time as the tooth extraction – further minimizing your number of surgical procedures.

 Dental implant placement is a team effort between an oral and maxillofacial surgeon and a restorative dentist.
-Our surgeons perform the actual implant surgery, initial tooth extractions, and bone grafting if necessary.
+Dr. Stefanuto performs the actual implant surgery, initial tooth extractions, and bone grafting if necessary.
 The restorative dentist (your dentist) fits and makes the permanent prosthesis.
 Your dentist will also make any temporary prosthesis needed during the implant process.

 Your teeth affect your whole body.
 When they’re healthy, you’re healthier too.
 A missing tooth can affect your bite, speech and eating choices.
 As you rely more on your remaining teeth, you increase the chance they will wear out prematurely, or be damaged or lost.